Adirondack was founded over forty years ago in Ohio. This makes them one of the oldest family-owned pet food brands in the United States.

-Adirondack creates some specialised recipes that are very high in protein and fat.
+Adirondack creates some specialized recipes that are very high in protein and fat.
 These are ideal for dogs who are more active but are also viable for other types of dogs if taken in moderation.

 High-Quality Meat & Fish Ingredients

-Adirondack uses a relatively small selection of high-quality meat and fish ingredients including staples like Chicken and Turkey.
+Adirondack uses a relatively small selection of high-quality meat and fish ingredients, including staples like Chicken and Turkey.
 These ingredients are a high-quality source of animal-based protein and fat.

 Adirondack does not use any unusual or uncommon meat ingredients such as Venison, Rabbit, or Kangaroo.
 These are popular in “Novel Meat” or Hypoallergenic dog food.
 Learn more about the use of these ingredients in our article Best Hypoallergenic Dog Foods Guide.